Settling Up: Sellers in Washington State Pay These Closing Costs

 • Title search fee: The seller pays the cost for a title company to search public property records for liens and ownership disputes.
 On average, title search fees run between $75 to $100.
 Kenmore notes that the title search is typically rolled into the title insurance fee due at closing.

 • Tax liens or other judgments against the seller: As the seller, you must settle any judgments or liens to clear the title before transferring it to the buyer.
 There are two types of liens: voluntary and involuntary.
 A voluntary lien is when the homeowner uses their property as collateral to obtain another loan, such as a car loan.
 Involuntary liens are usually the result of a court judgment and can include property tax liens, child support liens, and IRS liens.
-In King County, it costs $37 to record the satisfaction of a lien.
+In King County, it costs $18 plus $1 for each additional page to record the satisfaction of a lien.

 • Homeowner’s association dues: The seller must pay all HOA dues or condo association fees; these dues are usually prorated according to the time of the sale.
 HOA and condo association dues vary considerably depending on the locale, the home’s size, and the amenities included.
-For example, Seattle condos commonly charge $200 to $500 per month.
+For example, Seattle condos commonly charge $200 to $300 per month for a one-bedroom.

 • Loan payoff: The seller must pay off the balance of the mortgage on the property, including principal and interest owed up until closing.